-Over DPCR4 and DPCR5 the UK Power Networks group will have received around £101 million of customer contributions.
-These contributions have led to £111 million of the total of the £141 million (which includes existing smart solutions) of savings in the RIIO-ED1 business plan, and further savings will follow in RIIO-ED2.
+Over DPCR4 and DPCR5 we will have received around £101 million of customer contributions.
+These contributions have led to £111 million of the total of the £141 million (which includes existing smart solutions) of savings in the RIIO-ED1 business plan and further savings will follow in RIIO-ED2.
 These savings are as much as: